-An UZI server certificate can be renewed using a certificate renewal application form.
-The UZI register will enclose this application form with the renewal letter.
-Only original certificate renewal application forms which have been sent out by the UZI register will be processed.
-In this form, details which are already known to the UZI register will be preprinted.
+An UZI server certificate can be renewed via Digital application www.uziregister.nl/aanvragen.
+The renewal of a UZI server certificate by the same applicant does not require identity determination

 When renewing certificates, a check must always be carried out in advance to see whether all the requirements of sections 3.1 and 3.2 have been fulfilled.

-3.3.2 Identification and authentication for re-key after revocation The procedures and checks relating to renewing keys after revocation of the certificate are the same as those which apply to the initial registration.
+3.3.2 Identification and authentication for re-key after revocation certificate are the same as those which apply to the initial registration.
 A new key pair is always generated when a renewal request is executed.
 If applicable, a new smart card is issued.
 See the procedure in section 3.3.1 'Identification and authentication for routine re-key'.